 NEW WHP COURSE OFFERING!!

-WHP Instructor Lucy Sternburgh is offering a new course in Winter 2016.
+WHP Instructor Lucy Sternburgh is offering a new course in Winter 2016 and Summer 2016.
 WHP 405 Mindfulness in Wellbeing.
 This course may be used as an elective for select WHP and HS concentrations.
 Discuss with your academic adviser to see if this course fits with your major concentration.
 For more information about the course please see the flyer.

 Wellness, Health Promotion and Injury Prevention